Imperial carriages on display at the Imperial Carriage Museum in Vienna.

 Get your booking confirmed instantly

-Witness some of the finest carriages from the Austro-Hungarian Empire.
+Explore the Imperial Carriage Museum in Vienna where you can witness some of the finest carriages from the Austro-Hungarian Empire.

-Attend a special exhibition about bygone pandemics that ravaged Europe between 1500 and 1918 (only available between 18 Dec 2020 to 11 Apr 2021).
+Visit a special exhibition at the Imperial Carriage Museum detailing pandemics that affected Europe from 1500 until 1918, available only between 18 Dec 2020 and 11 Apr 2021.

 Entrance ticket to the Imperial Carriage Museum